tylerlrhodes/blog2/content/posts/book-review-violence-and-the-sacred.md

 The Oedipus plays are used as the prime example in the text.
-From these plays, and also The Bacchae, Girard demonstrates how the poets succeed in "demystifying" myth by revealing the symmetrical quality of tragedy, and the nature of reciprical violence.
-Girard develops and displays what he calls the "sacrifical crisis," wherein the rituals no longer function in warding off escalating violence, before then displaying how a unanimous action of violence towards a surrogate victim bring order back to the community.
+From these plays, and also The Bacchae, Girard demonstrates how the poets succeed in "demystifying" myth by revealing the symmetrical quality of tragedy, and the nature of reciprocal violence.
+Girard develops and displays the notion of a "sacrificial crisis," wherein the rituals no longer function in warding off escalating violence, before then displaying how a unanimous action of violence towards a surrogate victim bring order back to the community.